bit2data/JSWorld/README.md

 # JSWorld
-Games or simulations written in JavaScript
+Games and simulations written in JavaScript